unChaz/sci-fi-5e/srd/classes/soldier.md

 You gain another superiority die at 7th level and one more at 15th level.

-**Saving Throws.** Some of your maneuvers require your target to make a saving throw to resist the maneuver’s effects.
+**Saving Throws.** Some of your maneuvers require your target to make a saving throw to resist the maneuver's effects.
 The saving throw DC is calculated as follows:

 **Maneuver save DC** = 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice)

 ####  Student of War
-At 3rd level, you gain proficiency with one type of artisan’s tools of your choice.
+At 3rd level, you gain proficiency with one type of artisan's tools of your choice.

 \page

 ###  Maneuvers

 **Disarming Attack**
-When you hit a creature with a weapon attack, you can expend one superiority die to attempt to disarm the target, forcing it to drop one item of your choice that it’s holding.
-You add the superiority die to the attack’s damage roll, and the target must make a Strength saving throw.
+When you hit a creature with a weapon attack, you can expend one superiority die to attempt to disarm the target, forcing it to drop one item of your choice that it's holding.
+You add the superiority die to the attack's damage roll, and the target must make a Strength saving throw.
 On a failed save, it drops the object you choose.
 The object lands at its feet.

 **Feinting Attack**
 You can expend one superiority die and use a bonus action on your turn to feint, choosing one creature within 5 feet of you as your target.
 You have advantage on your next attack roll against that creature this turn.
-If that attack hits, add the superiority die to the attack’s damage roll.
+If that attack hits, add the superiority die to the attack's damage roll.

 **Lunging Attack**
 When you make a melee weapon attack on your turn, you can expend one superiority die to increase your reach for that attack by 5 feet.
-If you hit, you add the superiority die to the attack’s damage roll.
+If you hit, you add the superiority die to the attack's damage roll.

 **Parry**
 When another creature damages you with a melee attack, you can use your reaction and expend one superiority die to reduce the damage by the number you roll on your superiority die + your Dexterity modifier.

 **Riposte**
 When a creature misses you with a melee attack, you can use your reaction and expend one superiority die to make a melee weapon attack against the creature.
-If you hit, you add the superiority die to the attack’s damage roll.
+If you hit, you add the superiority die to the attack's damage roll.

 **Trip Attack**
 When you hit a creature with a weapon attack, you can expend one superiority die to attempt to knock the target down.
-You add the superiority die to the attack’s damage roll, and if the target is Large or smaller, it must make a Strength saving throw.
+You add the superiority die to the attack's damage roll, and if the target is Large or smaller, it must make a Strength saving throw.
 On a failed save, you knock the target prone.

 **Goading Attack**
 When you hit a creature with a weapon attack, you can expend one superiority die to attempt to goad the target into attacking you.
-You add the superiority die to the attack’s damage roll, and the target must make a Wisdom saving throw.
+You add the superiority die to the attack's damage roll, and the target must make a Wisdom saving throw.
 On a failed save, the target has disadvantage on all attack rolls against targets other than you until the end of your next turn.

 ####  Know Thy Enemy
 Starting at 7th level, if you spend at least 1 minute observing or interacting with another creature outside combat, you can learn certain information about its capabilities compared to your own.
 The DM tells you if the creature is your equal, superior, or inferior in regard to two of the following characteristics of your choice: